kayvr/token-hawk/README.md

 Hand-written [LLaMA](https://arxiv.org/abs/2302.13971) inference using WebGPU.
 It's fast, and you can try it out [online](https://ui.tokenhawk.chat/).

+🔥 The way TokenHawk loads models will change [very soon](https://github.com/kayvr/token-hawk/issues/2).
+No more chunking. 🔥

 ⚠️  TokenHawk is under active development.
 Only llama 7B-f16 is supported.  ⚠️

 # Description